vi-robotics/phonebot_docs/software/app/kivy_app.md

 # Kivy App Getting Started

-When in doubt, navigate to `PhoneBot/App/KivyApp` and refer to the README.
+When in doubt, navigate to the [Kivy App](https://github.com/vi-robotics/phonebot_kivy) and refer to the README.

 The current instructions are as follows: